apmoore1/NBADD/README.md

 `allennlp train word_bilstm.json -s /tmp/anything --include-package nbadd`

+To get the AOC data that came from the following [paper](https://aclanthology.coli.uni-saarland.de/papers/W18-3930/w18-3930) that has been cleaned so that samples that contain no text are removed run the following command.
+This will create the `clean_aoc_data` directory within this directory.
+Within the `clean_aoc_data` directory it will save the train, validation and test data at the following paths `./clean_aoc_data/train.json`, `./clean_aoc_data/val.json` and `./clean_aoc_data/test.json` respectively.
+These files as they contain a sample per line in json format can be used with the predictor once a model has been trained.

+`python get_aoc_data.py ./clean_aoc_data`

+The following will run each of the saved word and character attention based models accross the test data:
+1. Standard Word Character attention (Standard)
+2. Word Character with code switching regulisation (Code Switching)
+3. Word Character with bivalency regulisation (Bivalency)
+4. Word Character with code switching and bivalency regulisation (Bivalency and Code Switching)

+And save the results in the `confusion_matrix_results` folder under the names in the brackets.
+The results are saved one per line in json format where the predicted label is in the `prediction` field and the true label is in the `label` field.
+NOTE: To run this script it assumes you have the pre-trained models saved in the models directory within this directory.

+`python create_confusion_matrix_results.py`

 ## Initial Scores
 The models have been run on a GPU machine and the scores for each of the three models can be found [here](./model_run_scores.txt).